keesiemeijer/additional-content/readme.md

 ## Additional content on other pages than single posts

 Use the `additional_content_add_content` filter if you want additional content to display on other pages as singular post pages.
 Put this in your (child) theme's functions.php file or use it in a plugin.
-Exampe adds the additional content to home page posts.
+This example adds the additional content to home page posts.

 ```php
 add_filter( 'the_content', 'additional_content_home_page' );